PalamaraLab/FastSMC/README.md

 The Ascertained Sequentially Markovian Coalescent is a method to efficiently estimate pairwise coalescence time along the genome.
 It can be run using SNP array or whole-genome sequencing (WGS) data.

 **This repository contains the code and example files for the ASMC program.
-A user manual can be found [here](http://www.palamaralab.org/software/ASMC), data and annotations from the paper can be found [here](http://www.palamaralab.org/data/ASMC).**
+A user manual can be found [here](http://www.palamaralab.org/software/ASMC), data and annotations from the ASMC paper can be found [here](http://www.palamaralab.org/data/ASMC).**

 ## Installation